We make debate happen.

 Each year, ICDA partners with five different high schools and Harper College in Palatine to host six Congressional Debate tournaments, giving hundreds of debaters across the state the opportunity to improve their public speaking skills by competing against their peers.

 The fifth tournament, ICDA 5, is also an approved Tournament of Champions (TOC) bid tournament.
-The top six TOC finalists will qualify to compete at the TOC championship in April.
+The top six TOC finalists will earn a bid to qualify to compete at the TOC championship in April.

 Novice Debate Camp